hbctraining/Intro-to-variant-analysis/README.md

 #### Pre-Requisite

 This workshop series is designed for users with a background in the fundamentals of working in the shell environment on an high-performance computing cluster (HPCC).
-If you don't have this background or are unsure if you are ready for this workshop series, you should first complete our [***Introduction to the Command Line***](https://hbctraining.github.io/Intro-to-shell-flipped/) workshop series.
+If you don't have this background or are unsure if you are ready for this workshop series, you should first complete our [***Shell for Bioinformatics***](https://hbctraining.github.io/Shell-for-bioinformatics/) workshop series.

 ### Learning Objectives